rossumai/elisctl/README.md

 ## How to use

-Individual Elis operation are triggered by passing specific *commands* to `elisctl`.
+Individual Rossum operations are triggered by passing specific *commands* to `elisctl`.
 Commands are organized by object type in a tree-like structure and thus are composed of multiple words (e.g. `user create` or `schema transform`).